 Buy Nothing Day

-Buy Nothing Day on November 23rd is an international day started by social activists who wanted to raise awareness about consumerism (how we buy things), and encourage people to make informed choices and how and why they buy anything.
-It usually takes place the Friday following Thanksgiving.
+Buy Nothing Day on November 29th is an international day started by social activists who wanted to raise awareness about consumerism (how we buy things), and encourage people to make informed choices and how and why they buy anything.
+It usually takes place the Friday following American Thanksgiving.
 Find out more about Buy Nothing Day!

 How and Why

-Buy Nothing Day was started in Vancouver, British Columbia by artist Ted Dave and promoted by Adbusters, a magazine that encourages people to question advertising, and how you buy things - such as whether it’s truly useful and essential, whether the product kind to the environment, and are the company’s workers treated and paid fairly.
+Buy Nothing Day was started in Vancouver, British Columbia by artist Ted Dave and promoted by Adbusters, a magazine that encourages people to question advertising, and how you buy things - such as whether it’s truly useful and essential, whether the product is kind to the environment, and are the company’s workers treated and paid fairly.
 The first international Buy Nothing Day took place in Mexico in 1992.